History of Galveston, Texas: Golden era

 The later 19th century was a high point in the history of civil rights for African Americans.
+In 1860, the U.S. Census lists 7,300 inhabitants in the town, including nearly 1,200 enslaved.
+During the American Civil War, Confederate forces under Major General John B. Magruder attacked and expelled occupying Union troops from the city in January 1863 in the Battle of Galveston.
+On June 19, 1865, two months after the end of the war and almost three years after the issuance of the Emancipation Proclamation, General Gordon Granger of the Union Army informed the enslaved people of Texas that they were now free.
+This news was transmitted via General Order No. 3, an event now commemorated on the federal holiday of Juneteenth.

 For a time, Reconstruction limited the power of former enslavers in Texas.
 Leaders, such as George T. Ruby and Norris Wright Cuney, worked to establish educational and employment opportunities for blacks and organize black voters to support the Republican Party, then the leading party supporting black rights in the South.
 Cuney's efforts led to higher employment and wages for blacks in the city, especially on the wharves.
 Eventually, they led to combined black and white trade unions during the 1890s and early 1900s.
 Cuney himself rose to the chairmanship of the Texas Republican Party, the most powerful position held by any black American in the 19th century.